Shigoto-dev19/o1js-base64/README.md

   - For reference, consider this [snippet](https://github.com/Shigoto-dev19/o1js-base64/blob/main/src/run.ts#L7-L20), which demonstrates a zkProgram designed to decode a base64-encoded SHA256 digest.
   - The encoded input has a length of 44, while the expected decoded output is 32 bytes long.
-  - Therefore, ensure the provable Byte types are accurately and deterministically assigned to match the input and output lengths.
+  - Hence, it's crucial to accurately and deterministically assign provable Byte types to match the input and output lengths.
+  - Similarly, for base64 Encode, ensure the same careful consideration of Byte types.

 ## How to build